harshal259/Test-Automation/README.md

   - Implement Spring Library to leverage its Dependency Injection feature
   - Add Report Logging and extent report generation
   - Link to a CI server
+  - Add a Database & provisions to run queries

 ## Use below steps to use/contribute to this project: